 TCR Enterprise Edition provides advanced features such as Helm chart hosting, cross-region instance synchronization, and image security scanning.
 To use them, refer to the following documents:

-If you encounter a problem while using TCR, locate and solve the problem by referring to the FAQ.
+If you encounter a problem while using TCR, locate and solve the problem by referring to the FAQs.
 Alternatively, you can submit a ticket, and we will solve the problem for you as soon as possible.